Color Mixing Tools: drop2color

-Please, visit the Color Mixing Tools page for downloading information.
+Please, visit the Color Mixing Tools page for download, web version and mobile version information.

 This program converts the paint mixture into chromatic coordinates, shows the resulting color on the monitor and also places it in a 3D Munsell Space.
 Moreover, this system allows experimenting with the effects of various lighting conditions on the paint.
 In other words, if a particular color mixture is created and painted on a test strip, then placed close to the monitor with the defined lighting condition, the colors on the (calibrated) monitor and those on the paper strip will match and give the same color experience.
 This system also generates color trajectories between paint mixtures.
 In addition, various other interesting aspects such as the positioning and orientation of the color wheel, and the color space of both the ideal RGB monitor and the brand of the chosen colors can be visualized.

 This program is written as a MATLAB script and for its execution it is necessary to have installed "MATLAB Component Runtime library (MCR)".
 This is the main interface window of the program version 3.4:

 In Area 1 we define the paint recipe to be analyzed.
 Area 2 shows the color resulting from the recipe, while Area 3 shows the spectra.
 The position of the mixed color and other relationships can also be visualized in Munsell space 3D in Area 5.
 Up to 4 spectra may be defined in Area 6 and visualized in Area 3 in order to have additional information on the interaction of the reflectance spectra.

 The "About" button (10) provides system information with links to websites of interest and MATLAB licensing information (some parts of the document also apply to systems used through the MCR libraries, like the Color Mixing Tools).